robertdebock/ansible-role-revealmd/README.md

-directory - the location where revealmd will look for .md files, defaults to /data. options - the extra options that you'd want revealmd to start with, defaults to none. port - the TCP to listen to, defaults to 1948.
+directory - the location where revealmd will look for .md files, defaults to /data. options - the extra options that you'd want revealmd to start with, defaults to none. appport - the TCP to listen to, defaults to 1948.

 Dependencies
 ------------